-Development of Superconducting Gravity Gradiometers
+Development of Superconducting Gravity GradiometersText Box:

 Precise gravity measurements are required to study the fundamental nature of gravitation.
 Measurements of gravity can also provide a better understanding of the Earth and the planets, help find natural resources, and improve inertial navigation and surveying.
 To distinguish gravity from platform accelerations, the Equivalence Principle requires a differential measurement.
 A gravity gradiometer detects a spatial derivative of the gravitational field and ideally is immune to the vibrations of the platform.

-Several versions of the superconducting gravity gradiometer (SGG) have been developed.
-A three-axis in-line component SGG, developed with NASA support, has reached a performance level of 2*10-11s-2Hz-1/2 in the laboratory.
 The achieved common-mode rejection of 107 is sufficient for a spacecraft environment.
 However, for terrestrial moving-base applications, the linear acceleration rejection must be improved to 109 or higher.
 A cross-component device can be designed to be inherently insensitive to linear accelerations by employing pivoted moment arms whose mass moments are precisely balanced prior to assembly.
-A cross-component SGG with an expected sensitivity of 10-10s-2Hz-1/2 is under development.
+We have developed such a cross-component SGG and demonstrated sensitivity better than 10-9 s-2 over a bandwidth of 0.001 to 2 Hz.